Speech-Interaction-Technology-Aalto-U/sndls/README.md

 # `sndls`: An audio-friendly `ls`, with a little something extra

-`sndls` is a command-line tool designed for quick and efficient inspection of audio data.
+`sndls` (sound `ls`) is a command-line tool designed for quick and efficient inspection of audio data.
 It provides functionalities such as:

 - Saving search results to a `.csv` file for later analysis.
 - Detecting clipped, silent, or anomalous files that may impact machine learning pipelines.